 Quick Start

-- In a VS Code project using any of the supported databases, ensure your database is properly set up and you are able to connect to your database as usual from your normal app code.
+- In a VS Code project using any of the supported databases, ensure your database is properly configured and accessible from your application code.

-- DevDb loads your database.
-You can view your database by opening the DevDb (usually before the Terminal tab) as shown in the screenshot below, or by using the shortcut:
+- For zero-config environments, DevDb auto-loads your database.
+View your database by opening the DevDb view as shown in the screenshot or by using the shortcut.

 [!NOTE]